chaseruskin/legoHDL/README.md

 ```

 ### __Write any workflow, for any tool.__
-Developers set up custom workflows by writing a build __script__ as simple or complex only once for their backend tool to be reused with all projects.
+Developers set up custom workflows by writing a build __script__ in any language as simple or as complex only once for their backend tool to be reused with all projects.
 No more copying makefiles or tcl scripts into every project.
-Easily share scripts, settings, and templates across your team by setting up __profiles__.

 ``` python
 # --A simple build script to run a VHDL simulation using GHDL--
 import os